Depositing electronic publications

 What options are available for delivering content to the Legal Deposit Libraries?

-- For publishers of books, journals or other documents in PDF, Microsoft Word, RTF, EPub and other non-XML formats, delivering them via a dedicated secure portal, currently in development for launch in June 2013.
+- For publishers of books, journals or other documents in PDF, Microsoft Word, RTF, EPub and other non-XML formats, delivering them via a dedicated secure portal.

 - By mutual agreement, arranging with an existing supplier or intermediary, such as a distributor or aggregator, to deposit copies at the British Library on behalf of the publisher.

 - For e-journal publishers archiving with Portico, authorising Portico to deposit a copy with the British Library.

 A publisher must also deliver a copy of any computer programs, tools, manuals and information—such as metadata, login details, and a means of removing individual DRM technical protection measures—that are necessary for using and preserving the publication.
 The deposit libraries have separate security arrangements restricting the use of deposited material to just those activities that are permitted by the Legal Deposit Libraries (Non-Print Works) Regulations 2013.
 See Security for deposited websites and electronic publications